halogenjs/view/Readme.md

 ```

-## Hyperbone HTML Attributes
+## Halogen HTML Attributes

-Hyperbone attributes can be added to the HTML, and allow for additional functionality not provided in the logicless attribute/innerText templates.
+Halogen attributes can be added to the HTML, and allow for additional functionality not provided in the logicless attribute/innerText templates.

 ### if="attribute"